 I think the most important thing is that we find out what happened here.

-Let me run through the list that Hillary Clinton had a rigged investigation into her email server uh scandal.
+Let me run through the list that Hillary Clinton had a rigged investigation into her email server scandal.

-If she had top secret classified information on that server, isn't that a violation of 18 USC 793, a clear violation?
+If she had top secret classified information on that server, isn't that a violation of 18 U.S.C.
+793, a clear violation?

 Yeah, Sean, I spent three years saying that.